openstack/nova/doc/source/admin/configuration/schedulers.rst

 node `resource provider inventory`_ to the placement service and during scheduling.

-The `AggregateCoreFilter`_, `AggregateDiskFilter`_ and `AggregateRamFilter`_
-filters allow overriding per-compute allocation ratios by setting an allocation ratio value using host aggregate metadata.
-This provides a convenient way to manage a group of compute hosts with similar allocation ratios while leaving the configuration settings alone.

 .. _bug-1804125:

 .. note:: Regarding the `AggregateCoreFilter`_, `AggregateDiskFilter`_ and